Els-network/fluence-signal/README.md

-# fluence-signal
+# Fluence Signal Service

+Fluence is a decentralized ecosystem that use services host by nodes as backend.
- A fluence service that use Libsignal for identity, encryption and decryption
+This service enable signal identity, handshake, encryption and decryption via libsignal.

+## API